 Oftentimes, consumers have standard questions that impact their experience with your business and the feedback loop after delivery.
 Create videos that answer your customer’s questions in short clips.
 Some examples of topics could include:

 - Product guidance and considerations based on customer’s questions.

 - What is ring spun cotton and why do I pay more for it?

-- I want a really soft shirt that doesn’t shrink but is a tri-blend.
+- I want a really soft shirt that doesn’t shrink.
+Would that be a tri-blend?
 What should I use?

 - How do I keep my decoration looking good after washing?